-The directors have reviewed the operating results and financial positions of DG Partners LLP, and LDFM (Co Invest) I Limited and are confident that there are no indications that the company's investments are impaired
+The directors have reviewed the operating results and financial positions of DG Partners LLP, and LDFM (Co Invest)!
+Limited and decided that the company's investments are impaired.
+See note 10 for details of the impairment.

 Useful economic lives of non-financial assets